junsu-kim0807/junsu-kim0807.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an incoming Ph.D. student in the Department of Electrical and Computer Engineering (ECE) at the University of British Columbia (UBC), under the guidance of [Prof. Prashant Nair](https://prashantnair.bitbucket.io/).
+I am a first-year Ph.D. student in the Department of Electrical and Computer Engineering (ECE) at the University of British Columbia (UBC), under the guidance of [Prof. Prashant Nair](https://prashantnair.bitbucket.io/).

 My research interests lie in the areas of Computer Architecture, Systems, and Artificial Intelligence (AI).
-I aim to bridge the gap between computer architecture and emerging AI applications via algorithm, system, and hardware co-design.
+I aim to bridge the gap between computer architecture/systems and emerging AI applications via algorithm, system, and hardware co-design.

 <!-- Before I joined UBC, I worked with [Prof. Yunho Oh](https://yunho-oh.github.io/) at Korea Univeristy and [Prof. Suhyun Kim](https://www.linkedin.com/in/suhyunk/?originalSubdomain=kr) at Korea Institute of Science and Technology (KIST).
 I received my B.S. with honors from Hanyang University. -->